Why Conservation Matters

 Ethical sourcing is the foundation of everything we do.

-We work exclusively with ethical, sustainable farms and suppliers around the world, and we go further than paperwork- we are one of the only companies to personally visit farms and suppliers to verify that their promises match their practices.
-We avoid sources that harm ecosystems, over‑collect, or exploit wildlife
+We work exclusively with ethical, sustainable farms and suppliers around the world.
+We have even gone further than paperwork- and are one of the only companies to personally visit farms and suppliers to verify that their promises match their practices.
+We avoid sources that harm ecosystems, over‑collect, or exploit wildlife.

 3. Active Participation in Conservation

-Conservation is not something we only support financially — it is something we actively participate in.
+Conservation will continue to be the the heart of what we do.
+It is not something we only want support financially — it is something we want to actively continue to participate in.

-Many of the farms and partners we work with operate in regions where employment opportunities are limited.
-These farms provide:
+Many of the butterfly farms and partners we work with operate in regions where employment opportunities are limited.
+These farms provide local families with:

 *Skills and long‑term livelihoods